galaxyproject/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

   - "How do I display images in Galaxy?"
   - "How do I filter images in Galaxy?"
   - "How do I segment simple images in Galaxy?"
+  - "Can the same image-analysis workflow be reused on data from another discipline, such as Earth observation?"
 objectives:
   - "How to handle images in Galaxy."
   - "How to perform basic image processing in Galaxy."
+  - "Reuse the same segment-and-count workflow on an Earth-observation image (cross-discipline reuse)."
 key_points:
 - The **Image Info** tool can provide valuable metadata information of an image.
 - TIFF files cannot viewed directly in most web browser, so a visualization plugin must be used.
 - For visualization, images with a bit-depth more than 8-bit have to be histogram equalized.
+- The same threshold–label–count workflow can be applied across scientific domains — here a cell-counting workflow is reused unchanged to count supraglacial melt ponds in a Sentinel-2 satellite image.
 time_estimation: "1H"
 follow_up_training:
   -